Learning Support Policy

 The Westward Code of Conduct is displayed in every classroom and around the school.

 We also have an active School Council at Westward.
 A representative from each class is voted to the position by their peers to represent their voice on the council.
-The elected school council members meet on a weekly basis and also have a weekly session in class where they get to talk to each child about their views and ideas.
+The elected school council members meet every other week and also have a weekly session in class where they get to feedback and discuss other pupils views and ideas.

-A meeting will be held between the School Manager, Class teacher and parent with regards to any regular medication being required or if an intimate care plan needs to be put in place.
+A meeting will be held between the Office Manager, class teacher and parent with regards to any regular medication being required or if an intimate care plan needs to be put in place.
 We ask parents to keep us up to date with current medical information.